 By 1970 GEC Computers Ltd. was working at the Computer Research Laboratory (CRL), Borehamwood, on three new computer ranges.
 These were known internally as Alpha, Beta, and Gamma.
 Alpha became the GEC 2050 8-bit minicomputer, and beta became the GEC 4080 16-bit minicomputer with its unique Nucleus feature.
-Gamma was planned to have 32-bit hardware but was shelved, so a few of its enhanced features were consequently pulled back into the GEC 4080.
-Later, Gamma was developed in the form of the 32-bit GEC 4090.
+Gamma was planned to have 32-bit hardware but was never developed, so a few of its enhanced features were consequently pulled back into the GEC 4080.